intuition-dev/intuDocs/docs/found.md

 ### History
 I first stared using Gulp|Grunt to compile Pug.
 But soon I switched to using javascript to write my compile commands as Gulp|Grunt ended up being limited.
-So I used node js scripts to 'make'.
+So I used node.js scripts to 'make'.
 Soon, I allowed remote services to call the 'make' script - as you will see in the follow on tutorials.
 We are just leveraging generators, like Hugo/Jekyll.